We use cookies on this site, please view our Privacy Policy for more information

 Becoming a nationwide player

-As a result, today GRS occupies an almost unique position, employing around 800 people at 50 locations nationwide, from trading offices and bagging plants to rail depots and recycling facilities.
-Between them they handle almost 20 million tonnes of materials each year.
-Seeing the opportunity to bring more sustainable sources of material into London, via marine and rail freight, GRS has also tied up exclusive deals to market by-products from the china clay and tungsten mining industry as high-quality secondary aggregates.
+As a result, today GRS occupies a unique position, employing 800 people at 50 locations nationwide, from trading offices and bagging plants to rail depots and recycling centres.
+Between them they handle around 20 million tonnes of materials each year.